 Where women's lives are transformed.
 For good.

 Abuse.
 Divorce.
 Death of a spouse.
 Drug addiction.
 Job loss.
 There are all sorts of reasons a woman ends up homeless.
-Of Milwaukee’s 100,000 adults living in poverty, 71% are women.
-They’re often single moms with young kids.
-Many have no place to turn.
+Of Milwaukee's 100,000 adults living in poverty, 71% are women.
+They're often single moms with young kids.
+Some are women without children who have no place to turn.
 Often, they are victims of domestic violence.
-But for those who find their way to the Milwaukee Rescue Mission, they’ll be welcomed with unconditional love.
-At Joy House, they’ll find safe shelter, hot, nutritious meals and life-changing help — through our long- and short-term Christian-based programs — to rebuild their lives and get back on their feet.
+But for those who find their way to the Milwaukee Rescue Mission, they'll be welcomed with unconditional love.

 Joy House programs